-The picture for insurance and reinsurance in particular looks good approved buyback plans for a number of European banks, suggesting that they retain confidence in the health of the sector.
+EU banks have been hit by negative sentiment on the back of the US regional banks' problems and have derated.
+The managers note that European regulators have approved share buyback plans for a number of European banks, suggesting that they retain confidence in the health of the sector (if they were worried, they would be ensuring that the banks conserved their capital).
 In the managers' view, banks are very cheap.
 Concerns about commercial real estate exposure should be less of an issue in the EU as they have a lower exposure as a percentage of their loan books and European banks have also hedged their interest rate risk so are unaffected by the sharp rises in interest rates on the value of their securities and loan portfolios.